 Amazon CodeWhisperer is an innovative tool within the AWS Developer Tools suite, designed to enhance collaborative coding and streamline the code review process.
 This section provides a detailed exploration of Amazon CodeWhisperer, outlining its features, benefits, and practical applications in the software development lifecycle.

-Figure 6.
-Amazon CodeWhisperer, the ML-powered coding companion (AWS Blog).
+Figure 7.6 Amazon CodeWhisperer, the ML-powered coding companion (AWS Blog)

 Key features of Amazon CodeWhisperer

+The following are the key features of Amazon CodeWhisperer: